This example shows how the model

 from failure modes for an aircraft elevator control system.
 For more information on

-this model, see Fault Detection Control Logic in an Aircraft Elevator Control System.
+this model, see Detect Faults in Aircraft Elevator Control System.

 There are two elevators in the system, each with an outer and inner actuator.
 The

 Actuators state has a corresponding substate for each of the

 four actuators.
 An actuator has five modes: